Sharon Baldwin-Tener heads into her fifth season at Georgia State after guiding the team through its transition into the Sun Belt conference.

 In 2008-09, East Carolina led Conference USA in attendance, drawing an average of 1,602 fans per contest and upped that with 1,935 in 2009-10.

-Prior to her appointment at East Carolina, Baldwin-Tener served one season as head coach at Mercer University in Macon, Ga.
+Prior to her appointment at East Carolina, Baldwin-Tener served one season as head coach at Mercer in Macon, Ga.
 She took over a program that won only six games a season prior and led the Bears to a 16-13 record and berth in the semifinals of the Atlantic Sun Tournament.
 The 10-game improvement represented one of the biggest turnarounds in Division I that season.

 Baldwin-Tener enjoyed a successful playing career at both the high school and collegiate levels.
-At Wills High School (merged with Campbell High) in Smyrna, Ga., she averaged 21 points per contest as a senior and was named the 1985 Georgia Class 4A State Player-of-the-Year.
-The top male player at Wills when she was there was Brian Oliver, who went on to Georgia Tech on their 1990 Final Four team.
+At Wills High School (merged with Campbell High School) in Smyrna, Ga., she averaged 21 points per contest as a senior and was named the 1985 Georgia Class 4A State Player of the Year.
+The top male player at Wills when she was there was Brian Oliver, who went on to Georgia Tech to play on its 1990 Final Four team.